gitbls/sdm/README.md

 * `--cron-daily` *file* &mdash; Copy the cron file to /etc/cron.daily. `--cron-daily` can be specified multiple times to copy multiple files.
 * `--cron-weekly` *file* &mdash; Copy the cron file to /etc/cron.weekly. `--cron-weekly` can be specified multiple times to copy multiple files.
 * `--cron-monthly` *file* &mdash; Copy the cron file to /etc/cron.monthly. `--cron-monthly` can be specified multiple times to copy multiple files.
+* `--cron-systemd` &mdash; Disable the cron service and enable cron via systemd sockets instead.
+One less process in the system, but some cron features are not supported, such as user-level crontabs.
 * `--cscript` *scriptname* &mdash; Specifies the path to your Custom Phase Script, which will be run as described in the Custom Phase Script section below.
 * `--csrc` */path/to/csrcdir* &mdash; A source directory string that can be used in your Custom Phase Script.
 One use for this is to have a directory tree where all your customizations are kept, and pass in the directory tree to sdm with `--csrc`.
 * `--custom[1-4]` &mdash; 4 variables (custom1, custom2, custom3, and custom4) that can be used to further customize your Custom Phase Script.